Florin Cernat

-Florin Lucian Cernat (born 10 March 1980) is a Romanian former professional footballer who played as a midfielder and playmaker.
-He made 14 appearances for the Romania national team scoring two goals.
+Florin Lucian Cernat (born 10 March 1980) is a former Romanian professional footballer who played as a midfielder, currently sporting director at Liga I club FCSB.

 Club career

 Oțelul Galați & Dinamo București

 Florin Cernat started his professional career at Oțelul Galați.
 In 2000, he was noticed by Dinamo Bucharest.

 Dinamo ended up buying him.
 The rising star was played most of the entire 2000–01 season, appearing for 25 out of 30 league matches.
 He helped the team finish second in the league and qualify for the UEFA Cup.
 Cernat also participated in the team's UEFA Champions League 2000-01 campaign, which ended prematurely in the second round.

 Dynamo Kyiv

 During that period, Dynamo Kyiv's coach, Valeriy Lobanovskiy was looking for players to replace the stars that he had recently sold.
 This included Andriy Shevchenko and Kakha Kaladze to AC Milan, Serhii Rebrov to Tottenham Hotspur, and Oleh Luzhnyi to Arsenal.
 In July 2001 Cernat transferred to Dynamo Kyiv, where he contributed to the team and won many titles.

 Returning from loan to Dynamo, Cernat was rarely able to prove himself under new coach Yuri Semin.
 On 24 December 2008, Cernat announced that he would leave Kyiv in the summer after 8 years.

 One of his most notable games for Dynamo occurred in the 2004–05 UEFA Champions League, Group Stage game 2 (28 September 2004) against Bayer Leverkusen.
 Cernat came off as a substitute and scored the third and fourth goal for Dynamo in a 4–2 victory at Olympiskiy stadium.